awsdocs/aws-mobile-developer-guide/doc_source/User-Data-Storage.rst

 .. _user-data-storage:

 #################
-User Data Storage
+User File Storage
 #################

 .. meta::
-   :description: Use User Data Storage mobile backend feature to add cloud storage of user files,
+   :description: Use User File Storage mobile backend feature to add cloud storage of user files,
       profile data, and app state to your mobile app.
 Use the simple programming model of this feature to enable sync and caching of data between devices.

-Choose |AMHlong| User Data Storage to:
+Choose |AMHlong| User File Storage to:

 * Add cloud storage of user files, profile data, and app state to your mobile app